johnridesabike/coronate/README.md

 <div align="center">
 <img alt="Logo" src="graphics-src/icon-min.svg" height="128" width="128" />
-<h1>Chessahoochee</h1>
+<h1>Coronate</h1>
 </div>

-<p align="center">Chessahoochee is a web app for managing Swiss-style chess tournaments.</p>
+<p align="center">Coronate is a web app for managing Swiss-style chess tournaments.</p>

 ## 🧐 About

-Chessahoochee was originally built to help the chess players at Chattahoochee Valley Libraries (which is where its goofy name comes from).
-It's a free alternative to pricey professional tournament software.
+Coronate is a free alternative to pricey professional tournament software.
 Anyone, even a tournament newbie with a locked-down public-access computer, can use it to run their tournament.

 <p align="center"><a href="https://johnridesa.bike/chessahoochee/">👉 Click here for a live demo ♟</a></p>